domdomdidom/intro-tableau/README.md

 ### Project 2

 Seattle loves its bike data!
 Lets pretend we own this bike company and we want to know what the trend is in riders.
 This should be a pretty fast analysis.
 Its similar to the last one.
-This will be the last bite related project tonight!
+This will be the last bike related project tonight!

 - Pronto Bikes Seattle